PdxCodeGuild/IntroToProgramming/labs/lab13-rot13.md

 # Lab 13: Encode/ROT

-Allow the user to choose to enter a letter or a number.
-If they enter a letter, give them the corresponding number between 1 and 26.
-If they give a number between 1 and 26, give them the corresponding letter.
-You can do this using a list of the alphabet, and the `index` method.

-## Advanced Version 1

 Write a program that prompts the user for a character, and encodes it with ROT13.
 Notice that there are 26 letters in the English language, so encryption is the same as decryption.

 Hint: Keep numbers in the 0 through 25 range using `%`.